André Esterhuizen

-Adriaan Pieter 'André' Esterhuizen (born 30 March 1994 in Klerksdorp) is a South African professional rugby union player for the Sharks in the United Rugby Championship and South Africa national team.
+Adriaan Pieter 'André' Esterhuizen (born 30 March 1994 in Klerksdorp) is a South African professional rugby union player for the in the United Rugby Championship and South Africa national team.
 His regular position is centre.

 Rugby union career

 Youth

 Esterhuizen represented his local side at the Under-13 Craven Week competition in 2007, at the Under-16 Grant Khomo Week in 2010 and at the Under-18 Craven Week in 2011.